 This is a test to assess the applicant's knowledge of:

-The test date will be booked at the applicant's initial appointment when the application forms detailed above are submitted.
+The test date will be booked at the applicant's initial submission appointment.

 Please contact the licensing team for details of driver training providers.